6 Steps to Create New Year’s Resolutions for Your Small Business

 5. Prioritize

-It can be a challenge to juggle 23525 goals at once, heck it can be a challenge to juggle 5 or 10.
+It can be a challenge to juggle 23525 goals at once; heck, it can be a challenge to juggle 5 or 10.
 Pick the top, most important resolution(s) that best match the north star of your business.

 Priority was never meant to be plural.

-You can make it easy on yourself to shortlist your top priority by thinking through the needs and dependencies of each goal before you formalize it.
-Make a rough draft of resource allocation.
-Can you feasibly do all the things on your own or do you need to hire, outsource, or invest in tools?
-Map out a quick financial and resource budget for endeavors like marketing, hiring, training, expanding your services, etc. If it can all fit easily and neatly into your schedule and budget go forth.
+Can you feasibly do all the things on your own, or do you need to hire, outsource, or invest in tools?
+Map out a quick financial and resource budget for endeavors like marketing, hiring, training, expanding your services, etc. If it can all fit easily and neatly into your schedule and budget, go forth.
 You’ll work out the details later.
-If trying to fit it in even at a glance is draining, you’ll need to scale back or work with a marketing partner like Big Bad to offset the demands.
-This way you can focus on what you’re passionate about and leave the rest to the professionals.

 6. Measure Success